Linear Circuit Analysis

 I R1 R2 I1 I2 I3 v1 v2 v4 v3 (a) R R1 R2 I1,eff v3 v4 v2 v1 (b) R R1 R2 I2,eff v3 v4 v2 v1 (c) R R1 R2 I3,eff v3 v4 v2 v1 (d)

 Fig. 2.
 When combining multiple current sources that are connected in parallel, we keep one current source and remove the others.
-The 4 diagrams shown in this figure are equivalent with each other.
+The 4 diagrams shown in this figure are equivalent to each other.

 See also